techiescamp/pomodoro-microservice/backend/README.md

 - *JWT_SECRET* : Secret key for signing and verifying JSON Web Tokens (JWTs).
 - *MONGODB_URL*: The connection URL for your MongoDB database.

-### Note

-If your .env file is not in the current directory, specify its full path when running the Docker container.

 ## Run Docker Image